Squarespace Member Area

 Create Consistent Value

-Publish new member content on a regular schedule - weekly, bi-weekly, or monthly.
+Publish new member content on a regular schedule: weekly, bi-weekly, or monthly.
 Members who see regular updates are far less likely to cancel.
-A content calendar keeps you on track.
+A content calendar keeps you on track and gives you something concrete to promote to prospective members.

 Build Community